Bells Beach House

-Imagine a beautiful Australian summer, days spent in the surf and sand, enjoying the shady forests, before traipsing back to a holiday home of cool timber floors and wide shady verandas.
-Bells Beach House captures the essence of those wonderful holidays in all their sandy-footed glory.
+Imagine a beautiful Australian summer, days spent in the surf and sand, enjoying the shady forests, before traipsing back to a vacation home of cool timber floors and wide shady verandas.
+Bells Beach House captures the essence of those wonderful vacations in all their sandy-footed glory.

 The four-bedroom house was designed by the critically acclaimed local architect, Karen Burke, to make the most of the unsurpassed Killcare beachfront location and who knows the ebbs and flow of the ocean breezes better than most.
 The layout is such that most rooms enjoy wide sweeping vistas of the Pacific Ocean.
 Huge picture windows frame the dramatic sandstone cliffs of the adjoining National Park.